gauravpatil123/Sentence-Completion-NLP-using-TensorFlow/README.md

 **Contents**
 - About
+- Conclusions
 - Dataset
 - Classes
 - Executables
 - Results
-- Conclusions

 **About**</br>
 I have undertaken this project to demonstrate my interpretation of a simple recurrent neural network model for sentence prediction using Bi-directional LSTM cells.
 I have used TensorFLow 2.0 as a Machine Learning framework for this project to build the model and trained the model on a dataset from MIT.
-The build is object oriented and the executables are writtten as scripts.
+The build is object oriented and the executables are written as scripts.

+**Conclusions**
+1. The sentence prediction model does good on avoiding repetitions of words even in longer sentences as the model is a RNN using Bi-directional LSTM cells.
+2. The model fails to maintain the sentiment and meaning for longer sentences ~> 10 words.
+3. Further look into maitaining the meaning for longer sentence is required to improve the model and make it more sophisticated.

 **Dataset**
 - [The comedy of error's](http://shakespeare.mit.edu/comedy_errors/full.html)